sorbet/sorbet/website/docs/generics.md

 It is imperative to thoroughly test abstractions making use of Sorbet generics.

-The tests you'll need to write look substantially different from other Ruby tests you may be accustomed to writing, because they will have to live **at the type level** (statics), not at the expression level (runtime).
-These tests should account for two main failure modes:
+The tests you'll need to write look substantially different from other Ruby tests you may be accustomed to writing, because the tests need to deal with what code should or should not typecheck, rather that code that should or should not run correctly.
+These tests

 - Many things that shouldn't type check **do type check anyways**.